The Health and Safety at Work Act 2015 and related regulations apply to employees and contractors.

-Health and safety law requires that employees and others are given the highest level of protection from workplace health and safety risks, as is reasonably practicable.
+The Act and related regulations require that workers and others are given the highest level of protection from workplace health and safety risks, so far as is reasonably practicable.
 This includes risks to both physical and mental health.

 Health and safety duties